(Note: the slides do not show correctly on all browsers. I use Firefox and here they show just fine.)

 The Continuous Aspect

-The continuous aspect can be combined with all other forms.
-However, I will start with its combination with the first and the second form and come to the combination with perfect forms later.
+The continuous aspect can be combined with all forms.
+However, I will start with its combination with the first and the second form.

 The ‘simple present’ continuous and the ‘simple past’ continuous or: the continuous aspect in combination with the first form and the second form: figures 7 and 8: